Blog Profiles: Senior Blogs, Part 2

 Other community members are sharing stories about how their pets are coping during quarantine and how they’re helping their owners get through this difficult time.
 “Homebound by Tory Bers” and “Saving my Life by Shirley Kurland” are a few heartwarming examples.

 4. Grey Fox

-Created by David Evans, Grey Fox is a UK-based menswear, fashion, and lifestyle blog targeted to men over 40.
-David explains that this demographic is often overlooked in the fashion industry.
+Grey Fox is a UK-based menswear, fashion, and lifestyle blog targeted to men over 40.
+It was created by David Evans because he says this demographic is often overlooked in the fashion industry.